-Even when not required by law, many companies are now developing and implementing drug testing policies in order to create safer working environments and to save on associated costs such as loss of productivity, absenteeism, healthcare, workers’ compensation, insurance, etc.
+Even when not required by law, many companies are now developing and implementing drug testing policies to create safer working environments and to save on associated costs such as loss of productivity, absenteeism, healthcare, workers’ compensation, insurance, etc.

-Not just large scale companies but small scale enterprises with a few dozen workers too are now keen to stop workplace alcohol and drug abuse.
+Not just large scale companies, but small scale enterprises with a few dozen workers too are now keen to stop workplace alcohol and drug abuse.

 Is Applicant/Employee Drug Testing Regulated By Federal or State Laws?